How Video-Based Business Intelligence helps Banks Fight Fraud

 An organization in Alabama saw a trend of fraudulent activity among employees, who manipulate account information for their own gain.
 A bank employee was opening accounts in other people’s names for the purpose of receiving fraudulent tax refunds.

-Discover Cash Harvesting & Suspicious Behaviour at ATMs
+4. Discover Cash Harvesting & Suspicious Behavior at ATMs

 Intelligent video can identify when cash harvesting or other suspicious behavior is detected at an ATM.
 Cash harvesting occurs when the same person uses several cards to make multiple transactions, such as a criminal making multiple withdrawals using lost or stolen cards.
 Banks and credit unions can quickly detect potential incidents of cash harvesting, by deploying the right kind of analytics over their ATMs.
 Banks can also configure a Business Rule to automatically receive reports on this kind of activity.